seniorlink-vela/public-api-docs/index.md

 - Administrators.

 Every user is a member of an organization, and visibility of other users is controlled by the organization hierarchy.

 Operations:

-  GET a list of users.
+- GET a list of users.
+- Create users.
-  GET an individual user via external reference ID, email, or username.
+- GET an individual user via external reference ID.
-  Create users.
-  GET /api/v1/admin/user-profiles/by-reference/email/{user_email} accepts either an email address or username via the 'user_email' parameter.
+- GET an individual user via GET /api/v1/admin/user-profiles/by-reference/email/{user_email} - accepts either an email address or username via the 'user_email' parameter.
+- Update user via PUT or PATCH.

-  Update a user's ID via PUT or PATCH by providing their current ID (External reference ID) in the "id" field and supplying the new id (external reference ID) in the body of the call.
+To update a user's ID via PUT or PATCH you can provide their current ID (External reference ID) in the "id" field and supply the new id (external reference ID) in the body of the call.

 ### User suspensions